es3n1n/Eruditus/README.md

-/ctf showcreds                                       (Show credentials of the current CTF) /ctf status                                          (Show CTF(s) status) /ctf workon                                          (Access the private channel associated to the challenge) /ctf unworkon                                        (Leave the challenge channel) /ctf solve                                           (Mark a challenge as solved) /ctf unsolve                                         (Mark a challenge as not solved)
+/ctf showcreds                                       (Show credentials of the current CTF) /ctf status                                          (Show CTF(s) status) /ctf workon                                          (Access the private channel associated to the challenge) /ctf workon_category                                 (Access all the private channel associated to the challenge category) /ctf unworkon                                        (Leave the challenge channel) /ctf solve                                           (Mark a challenge as solved) /ctf unsolve                                         (Mark a challenge as not solved)